-Q. What age must I be to attend Brighton LDS Girls Camp?
+Q. What age must I be to attend Brighton Girls Camp?

 Q. Can I bring my cell phone, iPod or other electronic device with me to camp?